FROG: A new people detection dataset for knee-high 2D range finders: FROG benchmark

 We follow existing practices in \cite{BeyerHermans2016RAL,Beyer2018RAL,Jia2020DRSPAAM,Jia2021Person2DRange}, and use the same metrics for evaluation purposes.
 These metrics revolve around the Precision-Recall (PR) curve, which is intended to show the overall performance profile of the model at different desired precision/recall tradeoffs.
 Particularly, we consider the following:

 \begin{itemize} \item \textbf{Average Precision}: This is the main evaluation metric used by the object detection community, and it is nominally equivalent to the area under the PR curve (AuC).
 However, estimating this area can be a challenging process due to discontinuities created by small variations in example ranking.
-For this reason, we follow the object detection community (specifically PASCAL VOC \cite{pascalvoc2009}) in using the 11-recall-point interpolation method to calculate this metric.
-This contrasts with \cite{BeyerHermans2016RAL}, which applied the trapezoidal rule instead. \item \textbf{Peak F1} score: This is the maximum F1 score obtained along the PR curve.
+For this reason, we follow the object detection community (specifically MS COCO {\cite{mscoco}}) in using the 101-recall-point interpolation method to calculate this metric.
+This contrasts with \cite{BeyerHermans2016RAL}, which applied the trapezoidal rule instead.
+As a note, we believe this metric produces unexpected behavior when evaluating certain methods.
+In Section~{\ref{results}} this is explained with more detail. \item \textbf{Peak\,F1} score: This is the maximum F1 score obtained along the PR curve.
 Note that the F1 score is the harmonic mean between the Precision and Recall values. \item \textbf{Equal Error Rate} (EER): This is the closest value along the PR curve at which Precision equals Recall. \end{itemize}

-These metrics can be parametrized: for example, AP$_{d}$ considers detections to be positive if there exists an unmatched ground truth annotation within $d$ m of the detection.
-This $d$ parameter is known as the \textit{association distance}.
+These metrics can be parametrized: for example, AP$_{d}$ considers detections to be positive if there exists an unmatched ground truth annotation within $d$\,m of the detection.
+This $d$ parameter is known as the \textit{association distance}, and it is analogous to the IoU threshold of object detection metrics.
 Note that only people centers are considered, as opposed to full circles.
-Following \cite{Beyer2018RAL}, we calculate the PR curve and evaluate all associated metrics using two different values for $d$: 0.5m and 0.3m.
+Following established 2D LiDAR people detection work \cite{Beyer2018RAL,Jia2020DRSPAAM}, we calculate the PR curve and evaluate all associated metrics using two different values for $d$: 0.5\,m and 0.3\,m.
+In addition, we calculate averaged mAP, mPeak\,F1 and mEER metrics for $d = [0.3:0.05:0.5]\,\text{m}$ in order to capture overall performance at different association distances with a single value, similarly to MS COCO and its mAP metric over a range of IoU thresholds.